lionelsemion/lionelsemion/README.md

-Hi, I’m Lionel.
+Hi, my name is Lionel.
 I'm currently studying computer science at the University of Bern.

 I like coding in my free time (though most often the silly kind, like simulating digital circuits in the form of ASCII-art (ASCIIrcuit))